Te2Mo

 Key Properties

-Cross-validated computational properties for Molybdenum ditelluride, aggregated across 4 databases.
+Cross-validated computational properties for molybdenum ditelluride, aggregated across 4 databases.

 Band Gap